sungjae-cho/transfer-learning/README.md

-# Practicing Transfer Learning in Keras (Backend: Tensorflow 1.14.0)
+# Practicing Transfer Learning in Keras and Tensorflow

 ## Software Configuration